vorce/forvillelser/posts/2018-09-18T06:55:57Z-game-of-life-in-elixir-and-scenic.md

 I knew I wanted to build something simple to get familiar with the framework.
 Yesterday I came up with the brilliant idea to add a graphical view of my very old Elixir game of life *golex*.
 [Golex](https://github.com/vorce/golex) was one of my first Elixir projects, conceived back in 2013 when
 Elixir was still in beta (hipster cred?).
 I cloned the project, built it, and ran the text based simulation.
-Worked like a charm.
-I then looked around the code to see if it was sufficiently modular for building a graphical view on top.
-Affirmative, let's go.
+Worked like a charm and the code looked modular enough to build a graphical view on top of.

 ### Getting started with Scenic